rollthecloudinc/quell/README.md

 https://uhf0kayrs4.execute-api.us-east-1.amazonaws.com/dev-test-virtual-list-flex-v1/character/1011334/manage

+Druid can be used as a complete publishing platform, micro-frontend orchestration shell, or repository of useful modules to add to on owns project.

 ### Features

 Druid is a serverless publishing platform optimized for the modern web using cutting edge technology.
 Highly inspired by Drupal panels.
 Druid provides a suite of extensible authoring capabilities.